Abraham-Louis-Rodolphe Ducros: Work

 Ducros is notable among water-colourists of his time for his large canvases, limited palette and forceful tones (achieved through application of gum) which allowed his paintings to be hung alongside oils at exhibitions.
 Ducros sold some of his paintings, including several to Sir Richard Colt Hoare, at whose estate of Stourhead they are still kept.
 However, he retained the majority of his paintings to use as the basis for engravings, which he readily sold to 'Grand Tour' travellers.

 His landscapes are, for the most part, kept in the Cantonal Museum of Fine Arts in Lausanne (after the State of Vaud had bought his entire studio contents in 1816) and at the English estates of Stourhead and Bramall Hall.
 Other than the 13 watercolour paintings held at Stourhead, The National Trust collections in the UK harbour a number of other works by Ducros at estates under their patronage: 3 at Dunham Massey (Cheshire), 3 at Florence Court (County Fermanagh) and 6 at Coughton Court (Warwickshire).

-All major museums hold a nice selection of Ducros' oeuvre : The MET, the British Museum, the Rijksmuseum, Drottningholm Palace, Lövstad Castle, Nationalmuseum, state museums in Russia, etc. Most is not on permanent view due to the fragility of the medium itself, best preserved in controlled dry and dark conditions.
+All major museums hold a selection of Ducros' oeuvre : The MET, the British Museum, the Rijksmuseum, Drottningholm Palace, Lövstad Castle, Nationalmuseum, state museums in Russia, etc. Most is not on permanent view due to the fragility of the medium itself, best preserved in controlled dry and dark conditions.